Select a layer or an area in the image you want to warp.

 Puppet Warp provides a visual mesh that lets you drastically distort specific image areas, while leaving other areas intact.
 Applications range from subtle image retouching (such as shaping hair) to total transformations (such as repositioning arms or legs).

 In addition to image layers, you can apply Puppet Warp to layer and vector masks.
 To nondestructively distort images, use Smart Objects.
-(See Create Smart Objects.)
+For more information, see Create Smart Objects.

 Choose Distort for a highly elastic mesh good for warping wide-angle images or texture maps.